bigH/git-fuzzy/README.md

 export GF_REFLOG_MENU_PARAMS='--pretty=fuzzyformat'
 ```

 You can also configure various `git` commands' default args in various contexts.
-This is hidden from the command headers to save room and enable freedom in formatting parameters. **Remember to adequately quote this value as it's used unquoted.** _These are not set by default._
+This is hidden from the command headers to save room and enable freedom in formatting parameters. **Remember to adequately quote this value as it's subject to string splitting.** _These are not set by default._

 ```bash
 # when diffing with branches or commits for preview